 \subsection{Semantic Branch}

-\textbf{Object Detection and Goal Grounding.} We query Gemini Robotics-ER 1.5~\citep{team2025gemini}, a VLM, once to jointly extract: (1)~labels and 2D bounding boxes for objects in the scene, and (2)~a symbolic goal $\mathcal{G}$ expressed as a conjunction of \textit{predicates} (i.e., logical relations betweeen objects) over detected objects.
-We currently support one predicate, $\texttt{On}(a, b)$, though we demonstrate defining additional predicates for new skills in \S\ref{sec:wiping}.
+\textbf{Object Detection and Goal Grounding.} We query Gemini Robotics-ER 1.5~\citep{team2025gemini}, a VLM, once to jointly extract: (1)~labels and 2D bounding boxes for objects in the scene, and (2)~a symbolic goal $\mathcal{G}$ expressed as a conjunction of \textit{predicates} (i.e., logical relations between objects) over detected objects.
+The system was originally developed to support just the $\texttt{On}(a, b)$ predicate, though we demonstrate defining additional predicates for new skills in \S\ref{sec:wiping}.
 The VLM leverages its common-sense reasoning and cultural knowledge to ground references in the instruction to specific objects and assign task-relevant labels.